sequoiasnow/blog/posts/2020-05-28-rethinking-navigation-markup.md

 a problem when its spotted rather than assigning it to a todo list always leads to a better maintained project and saves a massive headache in the future.

-Keeping that in mind, what have we really accomplished?
+Keeping that in mind, what have we accomplished?

 - The navigation element has eliminated superfluous wrappers which could confuse future styling